-The second referee will use NCAA signal 13a (end of set or match) when appropriate.
+The second referee will use NCAA signal 13a (end of set or match) to communicate the end of a set or match when the final point has been scored by the winning team.

 The second referee will not indicate number of sets won to the first referee.